J22Melody/mainscript/README.md

 to the PDF file to run the pipeline on, and `<output-dir>` is the directory to place the various output files into.

+## Uninstall/Re-Install/Update

+To uninstall simply delete the following directories:

+- `env`
+- `lgid`
+- `igtdetect`
+- `freki`

+This can be done easily by running `rm -rf env lgid igtdetect freki` from the root `mainscript/` directory.

+To re-install or update everything follow the uninstall process and then run `install.sh`.
+Running `install.sh` only installs missing components; it does not update any already installed modules.
+To complete an existing installation with some components missing, you can run `install.sh` without first uninstalling anything.

 [virtualenv]: https://virtualenv.pypa.io/
 [ODIN]: http://depts.washington.edu/uwcl/odin/
 [PDFMiner]: https://github.com/pdfminer/pdfminer.six